 - a.
 For the purposes of demonstrating compliance with the maximum dry gas throughput limit set forth in 4.1.5(a), the permittee shall monitor and maintain monthly and rolling twelve month records of the dry gas throughput of the Glycol Dehydration Unit;

 - b.
 Representative gas sample collection and emissions analysis frequency for the dehydration units shall be upon request by the Secretary.
 If requested, the permittee shall submit the wet gas analysis report required by section this section within 60 days of conducting the sampling of the wet gas stream as required.
 This report shall include a potential to emit (PTE) estimate using GRI-GlyCalc Version 3.0 or higher, incorporating the specific parameters measured, as well as a copy of the laboratory analysis.
-If the results of the compliance determination conducted as required in this section predict the emissions to be at or above 95% of HAPs major source levels or 0.95 tons per year of benzene, the permittee shall submit such determination and all supporting documentation to the Secretary within 15 days after making such determination.
+If the results of the compliance determination conducted as required in this section predict the emissions to be at or above 95% of HAPs major source levels or 0.95 tons per year of benzene, the permittee shall submit such determination and all supporting documentation to the Secretary within 15 days after making such determination;

 - c.
 Compliance with the Maximum Glycol Recirculation Limitation set forth in 4.1.5(b) shall be determined using an average of a minimum of quarterly readings of the actual glycol pump(s) rate.
-If more than one pump is operating simultaneously then the rate of each operating pump shall be recorded and totaled for compliance purposes.
+If more than one pump is operating simultaneously then the rate of each operating pump shall be recorded and totaled for compliance purposes;

 - d.
-To demonstrate compliance with the benzene exemption in 4.1.5(f), the following parameters shall be measured at a minimum frequency of once per quarter, with the exception of natural gas flowrate annual daily average, natural gas flowrate maximum design capacity and wet gas composition, in order to define annual average values or, if monitoring is not practical, some parameters may be assigned default values as listed below.
+To demonstrate compliance with the benzene exemption in 4.1.5(f), the following parameters shall be measured at a minimum frequency of once per annum in order to define annual average values or, if monitoring is not practical, some parameters may be assigned default values as listed below.

 - Natural Gas Flowrate

-- Operating hours per quarter
+- Operating hours per year

-- Quarterly throughput (MMscf/quarter)
+- Annual throughput (MMscf/year)

 - Annual daily average (MMscf/day), and

 - Maximum design capacity (MMscf/day)

 - Absorber temperature and pressure

 - Lean glycol circulation rate

 - Glycol pump type and maximum design capacity (gpm)

 - Flash tank temperature and pressure, if applicable

 - Stripping Gas flow rate, if applicable

-- Wet gas composition (upstream of the absorber dehydration column) sampled in accordance with GPA method 2166 and analyzed consistent with GPA extended method 2286 as well as the procedures presented in the GRI-GLYCalc[TM] Technical Reference User Manual and Handbook V4
+- Wet gas composition (upstream of the absorber dehydration column) sampled in accordance with GPA method 2166 and analyzed consistent with GPA extended method 2286 as well as the procedures presented in the GRI-GLYCalcTM Technical Reference User Manual and Handbook V4

 - Wet gas water content (lbs H2O/MMscf)

-• Dry gas water content (lbs H2O/MMscf) at a point directly after exiting the dehydration column and before any additional separation points
+- Dry gas water content (lbs H2O/MMscf) at a point directly after exiting the dehydration column and before any additional separation points